Chevron eyes permanent shutdown of Pasadena, Texas FCC -sources

 Idling the FCC could lead to closure of 40% of the units at the refinery, the sources said.

-Chevron bought the refinery in 2019 for $350 million from Petrobras (PETR4.SA) plus working capital.
+Chevron bought the refinery in 2019 for $350 million from Petrobras plus working capital.

 Our Standards: The Thomson Reuters Trust Principles.